zealousMW/Credit-Card-Management-System/README.md

 You can log in using the demo account below or register a new user to explore the system:

-#Demo Credentials:
+# Demo Credentials:
--Email: test2@gmail.com
+- Email: test2@gmail.com
--Password: 12345678
+- Password: 12345678

 ## Features